Figure skating at the 2018 Winter Olympics – Qualification: Team event

-Next eligible NOC per event
+Top four NOCs on waitlist per discipline

-If a country rejects a quota spot then additional quotas become available.
-A country can be eligible for one quota spot per event in the reallocation process.
-Countries in bold indicate the country later received a quota spot.
-The following list is compiled after the remaining spots were allocated at the 2017 CS Nebelhorn Trophy.
+If a country rejected a quota spot, then the additional quota became available.
+A country could be eligible for one quota spot per event in the reallocation process.
+The following list was compiled after the remaining spots were allocated at the 2017 Nebelhorn Trophy.
+Countries marked in bold with a ● accepted a reallocated quota.